It's 2018 and USB Type-C Is Still a Mess - Slashdot

 After learning the mistake of buying really cheap USB-C cables, does anyone still have a problem with them?
 I'm surprised.

-The 100W limit is the big problem we still see (Score:2)
+The 100W limit is the big problem we still see (Score:3)

 It sucks to plug your laptop in to your $250+ USB-C docking station then have the battery die before the end of the day since most high-end laptops need more power than that.